SafuhSa/Sinuous-Js-game/readme.md

 ```

 ### Canvas on different screen sizes
- Canvas will rezies on different users screen sized by giving the canvas a height and width as a portion of user window size
+ Canvas adjust on different users screen size by giving the canvas a height and width as a portion of user window size
 ```
 const canvasEl = document.getElementById("game-canvas");
   const ctx = canvasEl.getContext("2d");